List of St. Elsewhere characters: Orderly Warren Coolidge

-Warren Coolidge was an orderly and a colleague of Luther Hawkins.
-He was well liked and regarded as competent at his job.
-He was a former basketball player was forced to quit due to an injury.
-His large size was sometimes used to comic effect when paired with Luther (who was shorter and smaller-framed).
-He was found to be a very skilled at construction when the Craigs hired him and Luther to renovate his kitchen.
+Warren Coolidge is an orderly and a colleague of Luther Hawkins.
+He is well liked and regarded as competent at his job.
+He was a former basketball player who was forced to quit due to an injury.
+His large size was sometimes used to comic effect when paired with Luther (who is shorter and smaller-framed).
+He was found to be a very skilled at construction when the Craigs hired him and Luther to renovate the Craigs' kitchen.
 In one of his most memorable scenes, the normally easy-going Coolidge, upset that Dr. Gideon was not being fair to the orderlies, picked up and smashed Gideon's model replica of the hospital.

 Coolidge was originally a supporting character on The White Shadow.